sebschlicht/plg_system_rimages/README.md

 You used large images to maintain a high quality on large screens but the slider plugin uses these for small devices, too.
 Particularly mobile devices would benefit from resized images that are just large enough to fill their viewport width.

-To make this slider use resized images, simply set the CSS selector of a breakpoint package to `#slider img`, configure breakpoints for smaller devices using the *Bootstrap* device sizes and set the respective max-widths (e.g. XS = 767px) as image width.
+To make this slider use resized images, simply set the CSS selector of a breakpoint package to `#slider img`, configure breakpoints for smaller devices (e.g. using the *Bootstrap* device sizes) and set the respective max-widths (e.g. XS = 767px) as image width.

 ![Slider breakpoint package configuration screenshot](https://github.com/sebschlicht/plg_system_rimages/blob/master/images/screen_rimages_slider.png)

 Each breakpoint will lead to a resized version of the slider images and devices can select the smallest version that fills their viewport width.
 If image generation is enabled (default setting), these resized and compressed versions will be generated automatically.

-You could add another breakpoint at 360px to offer tiny versions to smartphones and similar devices.
+You could add another breakpoint at 360px to offer tiny versions to older smartphones and similar devices.

 ## Installation